 - Rec.
 II.7: Developing a flexible and robust system is one of the main challenges to have the capacity to calculate all the statistics and to ensure the accuracy needed. - Rec.
 II.8: As part of the challenges for 2021, Mexico will publish recurrently updates for the quarterly accounts by institutional sector, 155 days after the quarter and will continue the work directed to the attention of the Trend templates (Sector level 2 of the original proposal), which considers tables: 4.a.
 New fin. trends (Q); 4.b.
 New fin. trends (A) y 5.
-From-whom-to-whom (Q & A).
+From-Whom-To-Whom (Q & A).
 In September 2020 along with the quarterly accounts by institutional sector the quarterly whom-to-whom sectoral tables were published; however, the scope of the information is still being analyzed to cover the sectoral requirement of the templates: 4.a.
 New fin. trends (Q); 4.b.
 New fin. trends (A) - Rec.
 II.9: INEGI is scheduled to publish distributional results on household income, consumption, and saving in line with national accounts for the second half of 2021.
 These estimates have been produced in coherence with the methodology proposed by the EG-DNA, for the 2008-2018 biannual series.
 Additionally, INEGI is also considering to publish a longer series that includes results for 2020.
 Additionally, alternative methodologies are being tested to distribute items for which the household income and expenditure survey does not provide sufficient information. - Rec.
-II.10: The main challenge is achieving the greatest currency breakdown possible to meet the target in 2021. - Rec.
-II.11: Target Fully implement the agreed IBS enhancements for LBS Stage I. The statistical reports (CBS and LBS) for Stage II are under development, including the recent improvements requested, and are expected to be delivered at the end of 2021.
+II.11: Target Fully implement the agreed IBS enhancements for LBS Stage I. The statistical reports (CBS and LBS) for Stage II are under final revisions and are expected to be delivered during Q3 2022.